-Note: Horizontal and Vertical heat pumps are designed to start heating at a minimum return air temperature of 50°F with normal water flow rate and ambient temperature. a.
+designed to start heating at a minimum return air temperature of 40° F with normal water flow rate and ambient temperature.

+a.
 If the unit has an optional MCO thermostat, set the temperature indicator to the highest setting and set the selector switch to HEAT.
 The fan and the compressor should start.

-If the unit has an optional ACO thermostat, set the temperature indicator to the far right setting, and set the selector switch to AUTO.
+If the unit has an optional ACO thermostat, set the temperature indicator to the far right setting and set the selector switch to AUTO.
 The fan and the compressor should start.

 - b.
 Once the unit has begun to run, check for warm air delivery at the unit grille.
-List the serial number of any machines which do not function. - 4.
+List the serial number of any machines that do not function. - 4.
 Establish a permanent operating record by logging the unit operating conditions at initial start-up for each unit. - 5.
 If a unit fails to operate, conduct the following checks: - a.
-Check the voltage and current.
-They should comply with the electrical specifications described on the unit nameplate. - b.
+Check the power supply.
+It should comply with the electrical specifications described on the unit nameplate. - b.
 Look for wiring errors.
 Check for loose terminal screws where wire connections have been made on both the line and low-voltage terminal boards. - c.
 Check for dirty filters.
 A clogged filter will cause safety cutouts to stop unit operation. - d.
 Check the supply and return piping.
 They must be properly connected to the inlet and outlet connections on the unit. - e.
 Check the fan.
-If the fan fails to operate, verify the fan wheel turns freely and is secured to the shaft.
-Also verify the fan operates in both heating and cooling modes. - f.
+If the fan fails to operate, verify that the fan wheel turns freely and that it is secured to the shaft.
+Also verify that the fan operates in both heating and cooling modes, and rotates in the proper direction. - f.
 If the checks described above fail to reveal the problem and the unit still will not operate, contact a trained service technician to ensure proper diagnosis and repair of the equipment.